Project-Counter/cop5/source/13-transitioning/04-transitioning-from-counter-r5-to-r51.rst

 * For the same reason, R5.1 does not use the Section_Type attribute.
 * The list of Data_Types has been expanded.
 This means that conference proceedings, for example, can be more accurately classified.
 Report consumers are advised to use the Title Report to gain a full understanding of usage, rather than using Standard Views of the Title Report which are restricted to reporting on books and journals.
 * The definition and application of Access_Types has been clarified.
 The primary impact here is on the TR_B1, TR_J1 and TR_J4 Standard Views of the Title Report, which will show only Controlled content without Free_To_Read materials.
 Report consumers are advised to use the Title Report to gain a full understanding of usage.
 * Components, an aspect of the Item Report, are optional in R5.1.
-Report consumers should sum up item usage from R5 Item Reports offering Components to compare like-for-like with item usage in R5.1 Item Reports not offering Components.
+Report consumers should sum up Total_Item_Investigations and Total_Item_Requests usage from R5 Item Reports offering Components to compare like-for-like with item usage in R5.1 Item Reports not offering Components.

 A note on JSON